Everything You Need to Know About Dental Air Polishers

 Kavo’s PROPHYflex 4 is a ‘next gen’ handpiece with excellent ergonomics for less hand fatigue.

 It offers a precise powder jet, perfectly balanced adjustable length, and precision perio tip ideal for natural teeth, implants, and ortho patients.
 The adjustable pressure feature gives you the ultimate in flexibility for supragingival and subgingival surfaces.
-It’s also easy to
+It’s also easy to disassemble for reprocessing.

 Hu-Friedy’s AIRFLOW offers desirable features like adjustable water temperature, interactive touch panel, a state-of-the-art pressurization tower that can pressurize and depressurize in seconds, and powder chambers that are easier to switch out for different treatments with no need to purge the device.
 Meanwhile, the Cavitron Prophy Jet from Dentsply Sirona features Tap-On Technology to improve ergonomics by reducing foot pedal usage, automatically cycling between air polish and rinse without a need to touch the pedal.
 Finally, lesser known but well worth considering, the AquaCare system is available in single and twin configurations, and includes a cutting function as well.

-Back to the future?
+Back to the Future

 Air polishing may have its roots in the 1970s, but recent improvements have brought it fully up to modern standards.
 In today’s busy practices, where time is of the essence and fatigue is one of the biggest threats, air polishing offers huge benefits in terms of treatment flexibility, hygienist wellness and speed.
 Do you have patients with perio issues, crowding, orthodontic appliances, implants or heavy stains?
 Of course you do, and air polishing can transform how you treat them.

-To learn more about which of today’s high-tech, easy-to-use air polishers might be right for you, contact a Friendly Benco Rep or call 1.800.GOBENCO.
+To learn more about which of today’s high-tech, easy-to-use air polishers might be right for you, contact a friendly Benco Rep or call 1.800.GOBENCO.

 MORE FROM BENCO DENTAL U